marcohoucheng/Gran-Turismo-7-Price-Tracker/README.md

 # Outlook

-1. Create a more seamless solution to build and run script.
-2. Provide a method to return cars avaialbe of the day.
+1. Provide a method to return cars avaialbe of the day.
-3. Provide a method to allow creating wish lists within the mail subscription.
+2. Provide a method to allow creating wish lists within the mail subscription.
-4. A web app to show historic prices of cars and specs.
+3. A web app to show historic prices of cars and specs.

 # How to use